-Throughout the duration of the summer youth employment program, U-M employers will be offered continuous support from the program’s Success Coaches.
-Success Coaches serve as the primary point of contact for employers and are able to help navigate the program and create a positive experience for you as an employer.
+Throughout the duration of the Summer Youth Employment Program, U-M employers will be offered continuous support from the program’s Success Coaches.
+Success Coaches serve as program liaisons for employers to help you navigate the program and create a positive experience for you as an employer.
 U-M Human Resources will also be available to help troubleshoot issues that may arise.

-Employing a young person for the summer youth employment program is a rewarding experience!
+Employing a young person for the Summer Youth Employment Program is a rewarding experience!
 Program staff will be available to answer any questions you may have that arise during the summer.
-Please note that this program is part of a county-wide partnership and U-M employers will be required to travel off campus for a small number of programmatic events (see calendar of dates below).
+Please note that SYEP is part of a county-wide partnership and U-M employers will be required to travel off-campus for a small number of programmatic events (see calendar of dates below).

 How are youth employees selected for the summer jobs program?

-All youth ages 16-24 from Washtenaw County are eligible to apply, with priority given to low-income youth.
-After youth are randomly placed into a U-M or Washtenaw County cohort, they will attend an interview day with employers from their cohort.
+All youth, ages 16-24, from Washtenaw County are eligible to apply.
+After youth are accepted and attend pre-employment soft skills training, they will attend an interview day with employers.
 This is an opportunity for both employers and employees to find the best match for positions.

 What kind of skills can I expect from my youth employee?

 Youth employees come with a variety of skill sets and experiences.
-For some, this may be their first job while others may have years of experience.
-We encourage employers to be adaptable in terms of work for their employees, offering both support and more challenging work as needed.
-If there are specific skills or age restrictions that are required for the position being offered, please be sure to include them in the job description.
+For some, this may be their first job, while others may have years of experience.
+We encourage employers to be adaptable in terms of their employee(s)’ work, offering both support and more challenging work as needed.
+If there are specific skills or age restrictions that are required for your position , please be sure to include them in the job description.

 What are enrichment sessions?

-Enrichment sessions are weekly workshops youth employees are required to attend facilitated by program staff and campus leaders.
+Enrichment sessions are weekly professional development workshops youth employees are required to attend, facilitated by program staff and campus leaders.
 The sessions focus on topics designed to help youth build concrete job skills and grow their knowledge of the professional world.
 Program staff will share the enrichment curriculum with employers and provide weekly tips for integrating enrichment topics with their employee’s summer work.

 *Required events for all U-M employers.